StormbotTCL/Stormbot7/sb7_readme.txt

-This is the README for StormBot.TCL version 7.0 by Mai 'Domino' Mizuno (Domino@stormbot.org).
+This is the README for StormBot.TCL version 7.0 by Mai 'Domino' Mizuno (Domino@StormBot.Org).

 Here is how you you should set-up SB7 with your eggdrop:

 Step #0:
      # unzip / untar the script in the bot's HOME directory (this is a change!):
      cd <bot's home directory>
-     tar -zxvf <stormbot tarball>
+     tar zxvf <stormbot tarball>
-     # All files will dump into "scripts/sb7/"
+     # All files will dump into "./scripts/sb7/"

 Step #1:
      cd scripts/sb7